8 Tips for Coaching Youth Football

 3. Develop Your Staff

 Whether you have staff assembled or source a group of parents who are willing to help, it’s up to you to delegate properly (think back to tip no. 1).
-Empower your staff to have an area of expertise.
+It starts with building a unified message for how you’ll run your program.
+Each staff member might have their own style, but it should reflect your message.
+Then empower your staff to have an area of expertise.
 Have an offensive and defensive coach.
 One might work with footwork, another with the offensive line.

 4. Run Small Group Drills